5 Best Vanguard Dividend Funds

 Vanguard Intermediate-Term Corporate Bond Index Fund Institutional Shares (NASDAQ:VICBX)

-After an initial 2.5% decline at the beginning of the trailing 12 months, the share price hit its 52-week low of 27.32 in late October 2018.
-However, after reversing direction, the share price rose more than 12% to close at its new all-time high of $30.65on August 28, 2018.
-This closing price was 9.4% higher than it was one year earlier and combined with the 3.56% yield to deliver a total return of 12.8% over the trailing 12 months and 22.2% over the last five years.
+After an sharp decline in March of 2020, the share price hit its 52-week low of 27.45.
+However, after reversing direction, the share price rose considerably to close at its new all-time high of $32.32 and currently trades very close to this, at $32.12.
+Combined with the 2.6% yield, the fund delivered a total return of 10.9% over the trailing 12 months and 22.3% over the last five years.

 5 Best Vanguard Dividend Funds: #4